Somayyah/lfs/log.md

 I'm logged in as lfs so why is this happening?
 I already install the previous packages without issues and this has never happened prior to cloning the snapshot!
 Let's retrace:

 Important notes for each package:
-	a.
-Using the tar program, extract the package to be built ==> ✅
+	- Using the tar program, extract the package to be built ==> ✅
-	b.
-In Chapter 5 and Chapter 6, ensure you are the lfs user when extracting the package. ==> ✅ I'm on chapter 5, since I get permission denied maybe I need to reconfigure the user's permissions
+	- In Chapter 5 and Chapter 6, ensure you are the lfs user when extracting the package. ==> ✅ I'm on chapter 5, since I get permission denied maybe I need to reconfigure the user's permissions
-	c.
-Do not use any method except the tar command to extract the source code. ==> ✅
+	- Do not use any method except the tar command to extract the source code. ==> ✅
-	d.
-Using the cp -R command to copy the source code tree somewhere else can destroy timestamps in the source tree, and cause the build to fail. ==> ✅
+	- Using the cp -R command to copy the source code tree somewhere else can destroy timestamps in the source tree, and cause the build to fail. ==> ✅
-	e.
-Change to the directory created when the package was extracted. ==> ✅
+	- Change to the directory created when the package was extracted. ==> ✅
-	f.
-Follow the instructions for building the package. ==> ✅
+	- Follow the instructions for building the package. ==> ✅
-	g.
-Change back to the sources directory when the build is complete. ==> ✅
+	- Change back to the sources directory when the build is complete. ==> ✅
-	h.
-Delete the extracted source directory unless instructed otherwise. ==> ✅
+	- Delete the extracted source directory unless instructed otherwise. ==> ✅

 The lfs user permissions and privilages are configured this way: